-In order to understand the growth and sustainability of federated digital business platforms, we first need to understand the key component causal feedback loops.
-We develop models for (decentralized) Ethereum platforms and DApps (Decentralized Apps) that have their core business logic parts run on top of such platforms, in the form of smart contracts.
+In order to understand the growth and sustainability of federated digital business platforms, we first need to understand the key causal feedback loops.
+We start by developing models for (decentralized) Ethereum platforms and then model DApps (Decentralized Apps) such as CryptoKitties that have their core business logic parts run on top of such platforms in the form of smart contracts.
+Finally, we investigate how the approach can be used for modelling SOFIE business platforms (this part is mostly for future work).